 Thesis: All students in a thesis-based master's route shall present a thesis embodying the results of their research on a topic approved by their Supervisor or supervisory committee.
 In accordance with the Faculty of Graduate Studies and Research (FGSR) regulations, the final oral examination will be on the thesis and matters related to the thesis.

-Effective September 2004, thesis-based students who register full-time during their program, must continue to be full-time until the completion of their program.
 Please refer to the current Graduate Fees Guide for further details.

 Academic integrity and ethics training requirement